abatchelor/awellchartedpath/_posts/2018-08-13-NerdTime-Final.md

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/NerdFinalHappy.png" target="_blank"><img src="/static/assets/img/blog/NerdFinalHappy.png" width="80%"></a><p><i>We tracked our happiness every day on a scale of 1 to 10.</i></p></div><p></p>

 For both Nate and I, our least happy days, not surprisingly, were days we were sick.
 I had more bad days then Nate, even though I was sick less frequently.
-One of my worst days was what I'll call "the pit" of my silent meditation retreat, when I thought about giving up and leaving but pushed through.
+One of my worst days was what I'll call "the pit" of [my silent meditation retreat in Thailand](/blog/2018/02/meditation-retreat/), when I thought about giving up and leaving but pushed through.
 Another chunk of my bad days came in India.
 I wasn't sick but I wasn't enjoying myself very much either.

 On the other end of the spectrum, I had 14 _"perfect 10"_ scores and Nate only had 8.
 So, my lows may have been lower but my highs came more frequently too.

-Some of my perfect 10 days were doing the food tour I am obsessed with in Rio, exploring the temples of Siem Reap, visiting the Kuang Si waterfalls in Laos, trekking through Petra, hiking in Sardinia, and of course getting to see Hamilton in London.
+Some of my perfect 10 days were doing [the food tour I am obsessed with in Rio](/blog/2017/10/Rio/), [exploring the temples of Siem Reap](/blog/2018/01/Siem-Reap/), [visiting the Kuang Si waterfalls in Laos](/blog/2018/03/Laos/), [trekking through Petra](/blog/2018/04/petra/), [hiking in Sardinia](/blog/2018/05/sardinia/), and of course getting to see [Hamilton in London](/blog/2018/07/london/).

-We both had perfect days when we hiked Table Mountain in Cape Town, took a luxury train ride from Cape Town to Johannesburg, explored Easter Island, and dove on the Great Barrier Reef.
+We both had perfect days when we [hiked Table Mountain in Cape Town](/blog/2017/09/table-mountain/), took a [luxury train ride from Cape Town to Johannesburg](/blog/2017/10/premier-classe/), [explored Easter Island](/blog/2017/11/EasterIsland/), and [dove on the Great Barrier Reef](/blog/2017/12/great-barrier-reef/).

 <div style="text-align: center; max-width: calc(100% - 20px);"><a href="/static/assets/img/blog/NerdFinalHappyFreq.png" target="_blank"><img src="/static/assets/img/blog/NerdFinalHappyFreq.png" width="60%"></a><p><i></i></p></div><p></p>